 Drug discovery is highly interdisciplinary and requires a broad range of skill sets.
 In addition to the design and synthesis of drug candidates, we develop various cell-based and biochemical assays to evaluate the pharmacological properties of the drug candidates such as potency, selectivity, and stability.
 We also design assays to study the detailed cellular mechanisms of action of novel small molecules we developed such as how they induce the ubiquitination, degradation, and internalization of protein targets in cells.
+In addition, novel delivery methods will be developed when needed.

 a) We develop small molecules that can selectively remove disease-causing proteins in cells and animal models.
 These small molecules can be used as probes to knockdown proteins and therapeutics to treat human diseases.
 We have developed cellular active degraders for HDAC6 (ACS Med.
 Chem.
 Lett.
 2020, Link; J. Med.
 Chem.
 2019, Link; Bioorg.
 Med.
 Chem.
 Lett.
 2018, Link.), MDM2 (Eur.
 J. Med.
 Chem.
 2019, Link), ER (ACS Chem.
 Biol.
 2020, Link.), and many other disease-causing proteins by recruiting CRBN and VHL E3 uiquitin ligases.
 We also develop new biological assays to test the activity and study the mechanism of action of our degraders (e.g. Cell Chem.
 Biol.
 2020, 27, 866-876.
 Link.).